 Yes.
 We believe that daily practice is essential.
 We provide specific material for each student and we recommend about 25 minutes a day on non-lesson days.
 Please see the contract in the Forms section of this website for detailed information on practice work.

 Cancellations with 24 hours' notice can be rescheduled online through Appointment Plus for students working with Staff Specialists and by contacting our office for students working with Specialists-in-Training.
 Cancellations under 24 hours' notice are not made up.
-Make up sessions can also be done via Zoom or FaceTime.
+Make up sessions can also be done via Zoom.

 Yes.
 These can be rescheduled through Appointment Plus or by contacting our office.
-Sessions can be made up via Zoom or FaceTime if you're out of town.
+Sessions can be made up via Zoom if you're out of town.

 Call 952.920.9280 to get the process rolling.